BuongiornoTexas/rsrtools/README.rst

 - Add more substantial documentation on profile manager (for Rocksmith file editing), database, and song lists (hooks for GUI implementations).

-- Add command line option for profilemanager to dump profile json to file.

 Changelog
 ==========